-More state officials announce restrictions as US tops 100,000 new Covid-19 infections for second day in a row - Local News 8
+More state officials announce restrictions as US tops 100,000 new COVID-19 infections for second day in a row - Local News 8

 ‘It is everywhere’

+The states are: Colorado, Connecticut, Idaho, Illinois, Indiana, Iowa, Kansas, Maine, Michigan, Minnesota, Nebraska, New Hampshire, New Mexico, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Utah and West Virginia.

+In October, 31 states reported at least one record-high day of new cases during the entire month.

-New Mexico is one of at least 38 states reporting more new Covid-19 infections than the previous week, according to data from Johns Hopkins University.
+New Mexico is one of at least 38 states reporting more new COVID-19 infections than the previous week, according to Johns Hopkins.
 Only two US states — Alabama and Tennessee — are trending in the right direction.

 In Utah, where warnings have been echoed by state officials for weeks, Thursday’s 2,807 new cases broke a daily record.